Summarize Attributes

 Fields (optional)

-One or more fields used to summarize similar features.
-For example, if you choose a single field called PropertyType with the values of commercial and residential, all of the residential fields would be summarized together, with summary statistics calculated, and all of the commercial fields would be summarized together.
+The fields used to summarize similar features.
+Either a single field or multiple fields can be used.
+For example, if you choose a single field called PropertyType that includes values of Commercial and Residential, all residential fields are summarized together, commercial fields are summarized separately, and summary statistics are calculated for each group.

-If more than one field is chosen, each unique combination of values would be summarized together with summary statistics calculated.
-For example, consider a first field PropertyType with the values of commercial and residential, and a second field Occupied with the values of Yes or No. There would be four possible combinations that could be summarized with summary statistics calculated.
+If more than one field is chosen, each unique combination of values is summarized, and summary statistics are calculated for those combinations.
+For example, consider a first field called PropertyType with the values of Commercial and Residential, and a second field called Occupied that includes the values Yes and No. There are four possible combinations that can be summarized; summary statistics are calculated separately for each of these four groups.

 String

-The statistics that will be calculated for specified fields.
-Different statistics are available depending if the specified field is a string, numeric, or date field.
+The statistics calculated for the specified fields.
+Available statistics vary based on whether the field is a string, numeric, or date field.

 The following are available statistics types:

-• Any—This is a sample string from a field of type string.
+• Any—A sample string taken from a field containing string values.

-• Count—Calculates the number of nonnull values.
-It can be used on numeric fields or strings.
-The count of [null, 0, 2] is 2.
+• Count—Calculates the number of non-null values.
+It can be used on fields with numeric or string values.
+The count for [null, 0, 2] is 2.

-• Count Distinct—Calculates the number of distinct, nonnull values.
-It can be used on numeric fields or strings.
-The count distinct result of [null, 4, 3, 4] is 2.
+• Count Distinct—Calculates the number of distinct, non-null values.
+It can be used on fields with numeric or string values.
+The count distinct result for [null, 4, 3, 4] is 2.

-• Sum Of Squares—The sum, over all observations, of the squared differences of each observation from the overall mean.
-The sum of squares of [null, 2.2, 3.1, 4.7] is 3.206.
+• Sum of squares—Calculates the sum of squared differences of each observation from the overall mean.
+The sum of squares for [null, 2.2, 3.1, 4.7] is 3.206.

 • Min—The minimum value of a numeric field.
-The minimum of [0, 2, null] is 0.
+The minimum value for [0, 2, null] is 0.

 • Max—The maximum value of a numeric field.
-The maximum value of [0, 2, null] is 2.
+The maximum value for [0, 2, null] is 2.

 • Range—The range of a numeric field.
 This is calculated as the minimum value subtracted from the maximum value.
-The range of [0, null, 1] is 1.
-The range of [null, 4] is 0.
+The range for [0, null, 1] is 1, while the range for [null, 4] is 0.

 • Variance—The variance of a numeric field in a track.
-The variance of [1] is null.
-The variance of [null, 1,1,1] is 1.
+The variance for [1] is null, while the variance for [null, 1,1,1] is 1.

-• Standard Deviation—The standard deviation of a numeric field.
-The standard deviation of [1] is null.
-The standard deviation of [null, 1,1,1] is 1.
+• Standard deviation—The standard deviation of a numeric field.
+The standard deviation of [1] is null, while the standard deviation for [null, 1,1,1] is 1.

 String

-The output layer will be a table containing the fields provided in the Fields parameter, a count attribute of the number of features summarized by that record, and any summarized attributes as specified in the Summary Fields parameter.
+The output of this tool is a table containing the fields provided in the Fields parameter, a count attribute of the number of features summarized by that record, and any summarized attributes as specified in the Summary fields parameter.